deansx/check-commits/README.md

     cd check-commits
     ./install.bsh

-NOTE: You may need elevated priveledges to perform the install.
+NOTE: You may need elevated priveleges to perform the install.

 This script should put the command file into a directory that is in your shell's PATH, and the library module(s) in a directory that is in your Python installation's sys.path.
-You may need to modify it for your specific situation, and you might need to run with elevated priviledges.
+You may need to modify it for your specific situation, and you might need to run with elevated privileges.

 Support